Antonio Moraes: Career

-The concept of staging two plays in the khell-tiatr model, following Moraes' lead, was readily adopted by the succeeding generation of acclaimed mestris.
+The concept of staging two plays in the khell-tiatr model, following Moraes' lead, was adopted by the succeeding generation of mestris.
 These included Rosario Rodrigues, Minino de Bandar, Ligorio Fernandes, R. Moraes, A.M.
 Pacheco, Rosario Dias, Roseferns, Christopher Leitão, and Pascoal Rodrigues.
 For over a decade, this format remained the dominant paradigm in Konkani theater, contributing to the commercial success of these playwrights and their respective theater troupes.
 However, the mestris of this era still strove to elevate the Konkani theatrical tradition to the standards set by the original tiatr works.
 Ongoing efforts towards refinement and improvement were required to fully realize that level of quality.